sarithekanayake/bwt-tf-modules/README.md

 - **EKS**: Provisions EKS cluster, worker nodes and ALB Security Group to host Application workload.
   - Uses AWS managed instances to run the workloads
-  - AWS Graviton instances (t4g.medium) are using as it offer a balance of performance and cost-effectiveness
+  - AWS Graviton instances (t4g.small) are using as it offer a balance of performance and cost-effectiveness
   - Amazon Linux 2023 ARM64 based AMI is used as Graviton instances runs on ARM64 platform
   - Setup EKS cluster add-ons: kube-proxy, pod-identity, vpc-cni, core-dns, external-dns
   - Installs AWS Loadbalancer Controller.
 AWS LBC will handle the ALB creation and exposing the application
+  - Installs Kubernetes Cluster Autoscaler.
+AWS uses an Auto Scaling Group to manage the worker nodes.
+Based on the resource consumption of the nodes, the Cluster Autoscaler automatically scales the number of worker nodes in or out.
   - Creates ALB Security group with port 443, 80 from 0.0.0.0/0

 - **DNS**: